codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 To inspire public servants, people from the tech sector, and community organizers to create change by demonstrating that government services can be simple, beautiful, and easy to use.

 2. **To make change real**
-Providing government with access to the resources and digital talent they need so that together we can meaningfully impact some of the world&#39;s toughest societal challenges.
+Providing government with access to the resources and digital talent they need so that together we can meaningfully impact some of the world's toughest societal challenges.

 3. **To make change stick**
 Connecting and convening people from inside and outside government, and from all over the world to inspire each other, share successes, learn, build, and shape a new culture of public service for the 21st century.